Updated BBN Bounds on Hadronic Injection in the Early Universe: The Gravitino Problem: Introduction

-The gravitino is the supersymmetric partner of the graviton \cite{freedman2012},, is a noteworthy example of long-lived particles.
+The gravitino, the supersymmetric partner of the graviton \cite{freedman2012}, is a noteworthy example of such long-lived particles.
 Its mass is determined by the specific supersymmetry-breaking model under consideration \cite{Weinberg1982}.
 For masses in the range $m_{3/2}\sim 10^2-10^3$GeV, the corresponding lifetime exceeds 1s, and its decay can significantly alter the predicted abundances \cite{Kawasaki2005A}.
 This effect is referred as the gravitino problem in the literature \cite{ELLIS1984,KHLOPOV1984}.
 As a consequence, observational constraints from primordial element abundances restrict the possible gravitino decay channels, as well its lifetime and its mass.

-In inflationary contexts, even with the dilution effect of the primordial gravitinos caused by the inflation, the same is produced by scattering processes of thermal particles during the reheating \cite{Kohri2006}.
-Consequently, it is possible to relate the gravitino abundance $Y_{3/2}$ with the reheating temperature $T_R$.
-As a matter of fact, in models with high-reheating temperatures, $Y_{3/2}$ could become large enough and substantially alter the concentrations of light elements through gravitino decays \cite{Kawasaki:2004yh,Kawasaki2005A,Covi:2009bk,Kawasaki2018}.
-This fact imposes stringent limits to the reheating temperature after inflation.
+Notice that a non-neglible abundance of gravitinos at the onset of the BBN is in general expected.
+Indeed, even if the population of primordial gravitinos can be diluted away during inflation, scattering processes of thermal particles during reheating \cite{Kohri2006,Rychkov2007,Benakli:2017whb} can recreate it.
+The comoving abundance $Y_{3/2}$ produced in the latter way is an increasing function of the reheating temperature $T_R$ marking the beginning of the standard radiation dominated phase of the history of the Universe.
+As a matter of fact, in high reheating temperature scenarios, on can have a high enough abundance of gravitinos at the onset of BBN so that the primordial abundances of light nuclei can be dramatically affected by their decays \cite{Kawasaki:2004yh,Kawasaki2005A,Covi:2009bk,Kawasaki2018}.
+BBN constraint can be hence used to indirectly constrain the reheating temperature after inflation.
+As can be easily guessed, the gravitino problem occurs in scenario in which the gravitino is not the the lightest supersymmetric particle.
+According the supersymmetic model gravitino can be the cosmologically stable Lightest Supersymmetric particle (LSP), and possibly a DM candidate.
+Most of the findings of this paper would apply also in such a setup.
+Indeed the decays of the Next-to-Lightest supersymmetric particle into gravitino and SM products would occur a timescales comparable to the onset of BBN, because of the Planck scale suppression of the interactions between NLSP and LSP, and have an analogous impact on light nuclei abundances as the decay of the gravitino (see e.g. \cite{Covi:2009bk}.)

 In this paper, we will not give a detailed explanation of the chain reactions involved in the formation of light elements and how the late-time decays changes the standard BBN.
 For technical details, the reader is encouraged to consult \cite{Kawasaki:1994sc}.
 The focus is to present the latest BBN constraints regarding the hadronic channels involved in late decays.
 Lastly, we will apply our findings to the gravitino model, and set bounds on the reheating temperature which controls the gravitino primordial abundance.